60-years-of-experience

 Each switch performs a different function on the printed circuit board.
 Here is an overview of the differences between a tactile and a non-tactile membrane switch.

-3 Key Difference Between a Non-Tactile and Tactile Switch
+Key Differences Between a Non-Tactile and a Tactile Switch

 1. Construction

-A tactile switch, also known as haptic switches, is a momentary switch designed to provide tactile feedback or response when pressed to activate it.
-There is an overlay on top of the switch that sits above a metal dome inside the switch.
+Tactile switches, also called haptic switches, are momentary switches designed to provide a physical response when pressed.
+They feature an overlay that sits above a metal dome inside the switch.

 2. Purpose

-When you press a key down an action will happen.
+When you press a key down, an action will happen.
 In the case of the lettered and symbol keys, the letter or symbol will appear on the monitor screen.
-When you lift up on the key, the letter or symbol will stop unless you keep on holding the switch down.
+When you lift up on the key, the letter or symbol will stop unless you keep holding the switch down.tactile switch

 3. Use